Pastramicity/box/note/Computing.md

 ##### In Place

 Pick pivot and swap it to the end.
 Keep two indices, left and right (right is just to the left of the pivot at the end), move L (left) to the right until something bigger than the pivot is found, and move R to the left until something smaller is found.
 Once both are found, swap them.
 Continue until L is past R. Then swap the pivot at the end with what is at L. Quicksort everything to the left of the new pivot location and the same on the right.

+### Non-Comparison Sorting Algorithms

+- *Can be* faster than O(NlogN)

+#### Radix Sort

+#### Stable Sort

+Any sort that keeps the order of duplicates

+examples include:
+- merge sort
+- insertion sort
+- selection sort

+counterexamples include:
+- quicksort
+- heapsort

 ### Search Algorithms